cfengine/documentation/getting-started/installation/installation-enterprise-free-aws-rhel.markdown

 ### Login to Virtual Machines Using PuTTY ###

 * If one of the two virtual machines is configured and its details loaded in the PuTTY interface, click the **Open** button.
+	* Note: It may be necessary to redo the steps from selecting **Connection > SSH > Auth** through selecting the **.ppk** private key file.
+In other words, when configuring the connection the private key file may not be persistently saved.
 * Wait a moment, and select **Yes** if prompted.
+	* This prompt will generally only be necessary when trying to login for the very first time
 * Once the first virtual machine is logged into, right click the top of PuTTY's application window (e.g. the part of the window decoration displaying the virtual machine name).
 * In the contextual menu that then shows click **New Session**.
 * Select the second virtual machine entry in the **Saved Sessions** list.